-If you’re not familiar with the TV show, below is a video compilation of the title sequence for every episode!
+If you’re not familiar with the TV show, below is a video compilation of the title sequence for every episode of season 1 and season 2!

 For each episode, the title changes in the following ways: